-Microvillus inclusion disease is an extremely rare inherited intestinal disorder (enteropathy) that is typically apparent within hours or days after birth.
-The disorder is characterized by chronic, severe, watery diarrhea and insufficient absorption (malabsorption) of necessary nutrients due to incomplete development (hypoplasia) and/or degeneration (atrophy) of certain cells of the wall of the small intestine (e.g., hypoplastic villus atrophy, defective brush-border assembly and differentiation).
-In infants with microvillus inclusion disease, chronic diarrhea and malabsorption may result in severe dehydration, deficiency of necessary nutrients (malnutrition), a failure to grow and gain weight at the expected rate (failure to thrive), and/or disturbance of the body's balance of acids and bases, which is essential in regulating the body's composition of bodily fluids (acidosis).
-Microvillus inclusion disease is inherited as an autosomal recessive genetic trait.
+Microvillus inclusion disease (MVID) is an extremely rare inherited intestinal disorder (enteropathy) that is typically apparent within hours or days after birth.
+The disorder is characterized by chronic, severe, watery diarrhea and insufficient absorption (malabsorption) of necessary nutrients due to incomplete development (hypoplasia) and/or degeneration (atrophy) of surface cells of the wall of the small intestine (e.g., hypoplastic villus atrophy, defective brush-border assembly and differentiation).
+Infants with MVID may have chronic diarrhea and malabsorption may result in severe dehydration, deficiency of necessary nutrients (malnutrition), a failure to grow and gain weight at the expected rate (failure to thrive), and/or disturbance of the body’s balance of acids and bases, which is essential in regulating the body’s composition of bodily fluids (acidosis).
+MVID is inherited in an autosomal recessive pattern.

-Microvillus inclusion disease is characterized by severe, large amounts of watery diarrhea appearing at birth or within seventy-two hours.
+MVID is characterized by severe, large amounts of watery diarrhea appearing at birth or within seventy-two hours.
 Symptoms of a rare late onset form may not occur until two or three months after birth.
 Diarrhea persists even after oral feeding is stopped and does not decrease with age.
-Diarrhea often worsens after feeding because of insufficient absorption (malabsorption) of necessary nutrients.
+Diarrhea often worsens after feeding because of malabsorption of necessary nutrients.
 The diarrhea often results in life-threatening complications, specifically severe dehydration and metabolic acidosis, which may cause kidney failure, requiring the infant to be hospitalized.
 There may also be related weight loss, growth retardation and developmental delay.

-Fewer than 100 cases of microvillus inclusion disease had been reported in the medical literature.
+Fewer than 100 cases of MVID have been reported in the medical literature.
 The true prevalence of this disorder is unknown.
 Most cases become apparent soon after birth, but it is also believed by some that there is a later-onset form that becomes apparent six to eight weeks after birth in infants that, until then, have appeared healthy.
-Microvillus inclusion disease affects more females than males with a sex ratio of about 2:1.
+MVID affects more females than males with a sex ratio of about 2:1.

-The diagnosis of microvillus inclusion disease may be based upon electron microscopy of a tissue sample (biopsy) from the intestine of an ailing child, which depicts microscopic findings characteristic of the disorder.
+The diagnosis of MVID may be based upon electron microscopy of a tissue sample (biopsy) from the intestine of an ailing child, which depicts microscopic findings of brush border defects in the villus in association with microvillus inclusions (MIs) usually in villus enterocytes characteristic of the disorder.
+Genetic testing is available and can confirm the diagnosis.
 Before a biopsy is performed, other causes of dehydration and diarrhea in infants are ruled out.

 No effective drug treatment is available.
-Treatment of microvillus inclusion disease is accomplished through intravenous feeding often called total parenteral nutrition (TPN).
+Treatment of MVID is accomplished through intravenous feeding called total parenteral nutrition (TPN).

 However, chronic TPN carries with it high risks of infection (sepsis), liver damage and other organ disorders.
 Therefore, the affected child must be carefully monitored by a physician.